 - If you're an experienced user, the Download page contains links and simplified installation instructions.
 The Configuration Guide and the Interfaces and Ecosystem section below also contain useful information.
 If you're looking for the documentation of a specific plugins, go to the Naomi Plugin Exchange.
 You can also use the search box above to find any page on this site.

 - If you would like to contribute to the development of Naomi, please refer to our Developer Guide.

 This documentation is always worked on, so expect regular changes.
 If you feel that something important is missing, please help us improve the documentation!

-Naomi runs on many popular platforms including Linux, Windows and Mac OSx.
+Naomi in theory will run on many platforms that include Python, i.e Linux, Windows and Mac OSx.
 You can find specific installation instructions for these and other platforms in the Installation Guide.
 Many people find that the simplest way to experiment with Naomi is to get a Raspberry Pi and install Naobian - the "hassle-free Naomi setup".
 While Naobian offers a streamlined and simplified way to get up and running quickly, it is a complete platform for developing always-on, voice-controlled applications.

 Along the way, you may have some questions; the Naomi community is here to help.

 Naomi is not just software - it is also a community of users, contributors and maintainers, working together on an open-source, interoperable approach to virtual assistance.
 The center of this community is the Naomi community forum.
 You can search previous conversations and issues to see if your question has already been answered.
 You can post your own question as well (although it is generally considered to be good etiquette to check fairly thoroughly before posting).
 One of the great things about Naomi is that it has an active and responsive community of developers and maintainers who generally respond quite quickly to forum questions.
 We believe you will find that our community works diligently to make newcomers feel at home.